syncthing/docs/users/syncing.rst

 There are two methods how Syncthing detects changes: By regular full scans and by notifications received from the filesystem ("watcher").
 By default the watcher is enabled and full scans are done once per hour.
-This behavour can be changed by folder.
+This behaviour can be changed by folder.
 Increasing the full scan interval uses less resources and is useful for example on large folders that change infrequently.
 To make sure that not all folders are rescanned at the same time, the actual scan interval is a